 These fluctuations are typically short-lived, but they are part of the reason why doctors may ask a person to fast before getting a lipid profile blood test.

 Some health conditions may increase the risk of higher triglyceride levels.
-According to the AHA, these include:
+According to the

 - having excess body weight or obesity